How to create your PR strategy

 Increase lead generation

-Promoting your brand across a variety of media - press, social media, blogs, TV, forums, reviews, news sites - will increase its visibility.
+Promoting your brand with strong media coverage - press, social media, blogs, TV, forums, reviews, news sites - will increase its visibility.
 You’ll be presenting your products to way more eyeballs.
 Prospects’ eyeballs.

 Recruit industry talent